alexhulbert/Cryogen/README.md

 What can it do?
 ---------------

-+ iCEW1ND will be able to do 5 things:
++ iCEW1ND will be able to do 4 things:
   1. Load selected app data from iCloud onto an iDevice even after it has been restored
   2. Backup apps and their data even when an iDevice is in DFU mode
-  3. Restore those apps/data to the Device at any given time
+  3. Restore those apps/data to the Device at any given time.)
-  4. Create a list of all the apps and information about them (bundle id, short name, UID, etc.)
-  5. Bulk modify the metadata for multiple apps at once
+  4. Bulk modify the metadata for multiple apps at once

 Contributing
 ------------